14056 nipAta, person ←

 Then the noun white-eye means a sort of bird.
 This has more logic than the above two, because these guys have a white circle around each eye.

-sarvabhUtAni means all creatures.
-You may also say sarvANibhUtAni, which is not a compound, to mean all creatures.
+You may also say sarvANibhUtAni, which is not a compound, but two words, which also mean "all creatures".

 (avyayIbhA) (/avy)